OpenFn/unicef-cambodia/docs/index.md

 ```
  GET /api/v1/organizations/clients?since_date='2020-07-01 01:00:00'&referred_external=true
 ```
-### Solution Assumptions
+## (5) Data Sharing Protocols & Mappings
+### Data Sharing Agreements
+[See this folder]() for copies of the data sharing agreements between the MoSVY and Cambodia (OSCaR user) agencies.

+[See this mapping table](https://docs.google.com/spreadsheets/d/1x-KUJgOhaZlZYzJ935q9QXhPM0yobjEEuN-IJgIvmwA/edit?usp=sharing) for the data element mappings implemented in the IO solution.
+This includes detailed integration mappings for **Services** and **Primero Users/Case Ownerss**.

+### Data Entry Protocols
-1. **Data Sharing** - In order for data to be successfully exchanged as expected, users should follow the data entry protocols defined in the training sessions.
+In order for data to be successfully exchanged as expected, users should follow the data entry protocols defined in the training sessions.
 For an overview of the data entry steps in both the OSCaR and Primero systems (see the below videos).
 If these data entry steps are _not_ followed and consent is _not_ provided in the Primero system, then these cases may not be eligble for case sharing and referrals between systems.

-   - OSCaR case referral process:
-   - Primero case referral process:
+See the videos for

+## (6) Solution Assumptions
+#### 1. Unique Identifiers
-2. **Unique Identifiers** - OpenFn will perform `upsert()` (update if record exists, create if new) operations in both the Primero and OSCaR systems when syncing data.
+OpenFn will perform `upsert()` (update if record exists, create if new) operations in both the Primero and OSCaR systems when syncing data.
 To ensure no duplicate cases are entered, OpenFn will use the below identifiers to check for existing cases. _We assume that these identifiers are unique_.
    - OSCaR unique id: `global_id` (represented as `oscar_number` in Primero system)
    - Primero unique id: `case_id` (represented as `external_id` in OSCaR system)

+#### 3. Referral Services
-3. **Services** are mapped between systems as defined in the [Service Map](https://docs.google.com/spreadsheets/d/1x-KUJgOhaZlZYzJ935q9QXhPM0yobjEEuN-IJgIvmwA/edit#gid=1841308930). _If any services change, this map and OpenFn jobs must be updated._
+Service types are mapped between systems as defined in the [Service Map](https://docs.google.com/spreadsheets/d/1x-KUJgOhaZlZYzJ935q9QXhPM0yobjEEuN-IJgIvmwA/edit#gid=1841308930). _If any services change, this map and OpenFn jobs must be updated._

-4. **Primero Case Owner Assignment** - When cases are synced with Primero, they will be automatically assigned to a Province user case owner by OpenFn (see `owned_by` field in mappings).
+#### 4. Primero Case Owner Assignment**
+When cases are synced with Primero, they will be automatically assigned to a Province user case owner by OpenFn (see `owned_by` field in mappings).
 The Province will be determined by the location code of the child provided by OSCaR.
 See [Province User Map] for the list of generic Primero Province users.

+#### 5. Organization/ Agency names
-5. **Organization/ Agency names** - Agency IDs and Names are mapped between systems assuming specific naming conventions (see below).
+Agency IDs and Names are mapped between systems assuming specific naming conventions (see below).
 Any new organizations/agencies should be registered following the same naming conventions, otherwise the OpenFn jobs may need to be updated.
     - Oscar Organization Name: `'{organization_name}'` (e.g., `cif`)
     - Primero Agency ID: `'agency-{organization_name}'` (e.g., `agency-cif`)

-## (5) Data Mappings for Information Exchange
-[See this table](https://docs.google.com/spreadsheets/d/1x-KUJgOhaZlZYzJ935q9QXhPM0yobjEEuN-IJgIvmwA/edit?usp=sharing) for the integration field mappings & data transformation rules implemented in the OpenFn jobs.
-This includes detailed mappings for **Services** and **Province Users**.

 ## (6) Change Management (Considerations for Admins)
 System administrators are responsible for identifying if changes may impact the OpenFn integration.